Our Services

 If your symptoms feel intense, unusual, or worsening — or if you have severe abdominal pain, dehydration, or vomiting — speak to a doctor immediately.

-And if your nausea doesn't clearly match typical semaglutide side effects, consider exploring other digestive causes, including completing Ubie's free AI-powered Functional Dyspepsia symptom checker to better understand what might be happening.
+And if your nausea doesn't clearly match typical semaglutide side effects, consider exploring other digestive causes by using Ubie's free AI-powered symptom checker to help identify what might be happening and get personalized guidance on your next steps.

 Your comfort and safety matter.
 When in doubt, speak to a healthcare professional about your symptoms — especially if anything feels serious or life-threatening.